Artists For Humanity

-Made in Fort Point, at 30 Channel Center Street, sells and exhibits art, craft and design of over 75 Fort Point Arts Community members.
-Open Monday-Friday 11am-6pm, Saturday and Sundays 10am-4pm, extended hours for special events.
-617-423-1100.
+Made in Fort Point sells and exhibits art, craft and design of over 75 Fort Point Arts Community members.
+The store will be moving to its new location at 315 on A this June.

 Midway Channel Gallery

-Affordable artist live/work studios located at 15 Channel Center Street with arts-related businesses, exhibit and cultural space.
-617-946-4630.
+Midway Channel Gallery offers affordable artist live/work studios located at 15 Channel Center Street with arts-related businesses, exhibits and cultural space.